Published: September 18, 2011 • Last updated: October 22, 2019 at 12:23 pm

-And then this week the always irreverant but often relevant Nelson Smith of Financial Uproar weighed in with his two cents worth – entitled “Why do mortgage brokers take themselves so seriously.” (this website also appears to not be active at this time).
+And then that week the always irreverant but often relevant Nelson Smith of Financial Uproar weighed in with his two cents worth – entitled “Why do mortgage brokers take themselves so seriously.” (this website also appears to not be active at this time).

 Comments attached to these various posts are fairly representative of the pros and cons of using a mortgage broker, so I don’t intend to reinvent the wheel here.
 I did place a comment below Nelson’s article, which I will recreate here.